h-merritt/h-merritt.github.io/01_about.markdown

 Outside of academia, I love reading, painting, and gardening.

-If you want to get in touch, my email is h.merritt @ nulondon . ac . edu
+If you want to get in touch, my email is h.merritt @ nulondon . ac . uk